-- An AMD A series processor that supports AMD Dual Graphics technology - Windows 8.1/8/7 operating system - An AMD Dual Graphics technology-supported motherboard and correct driver - An AMD graphics card that supports AMD Dual Graphics technology (for more details, please visit AMD's official website) and correct driver (For an FM2+ APU, please use an AMD R7 200 series graphics card; for an FM2 APU, please use an AMD RadeonTM HD 6000 graphics card.)
+- AMD A series processor - Windows 8.1/8/7 operating system - An AMD Dual Graphics technology-supported motherboard (with the BIOS updated to the latest version) and correct driver (make sure the onboard graphics driver version is Rev. 8.982 or above) - An AMD graphics card that supports AMD Dual Graphics technology (for more details, please visit AMD's official website) and correct driver (For an FM2+ APU, please use an AMD R7 200 series graphics card; for an FM2 APU, please use an AMD RadeonTM HD 6000 graphics card.)